-Sheep Market Class - Class H:
+Sheep Market - Class H:

-- Lambs in the market class should be slick shorn within 14 days of show date. - Class may be split by judge into two lots according to number of entries. - 1.
+- Lambs in the market class should be slick shorn within 14 days of the show date. - Class may be split by judge into two lots according to number of entries. - 1.
 Purebred Market - 2.
 Crossbred Market

-Sheep Carcass Class - Class I:
+Sheep Carcass - Class I:

-- Open only to exhibitors who are entered in the sheep market animal class. - The carcass judging will be done via Ultrasound on Friday of the fair.
-Judging criteria will be determined by the judge based on current industry standards. - Exhibitor must be present for judging. - Only ONE entry into Fair Entry per exhibitor for this class - 1.
+- Open only to exhibitors who are entered in the sheep market animal class. - The carcass judging will be done via Ultrasound.
+Judging criteria will be determined by the judge based on current industry standards. - Exhibitors must be present for judging. - Only ONE entry into Fair Entry per exhibitor for this class - 1.
 Sheep Carcass